Bernard Baran: Trial

 Baran's case went from arrest to trial in 105 days, convening in court on January 23, 1985, receiving significant local media attention.
 The court room was closed to the public and the press during the children's testimony without any hearing into the necessity for closing the court, which Baran claimed violated his 6th Amendment right to a public trial.
-Baran was positioned in the court room so that he could not even hear the testimony of the children.
+Baran was positioned in the court room so that he could not hear the testimony of the children.
 On January 30, 1985, he received three life sentences for three counts of rape of a child and five counts of indecent assault and battery.
 His conviction held up on appeal in 1986.
 The law firm that handled his appeal eventually destroyed his defense case file.

 Motion for new trial

 In 1999 a new legal team took Baran's case.
 In a series of hearings from 1999 to 2005, the original defense file was recreated from the contents of the civil suits filed against ECDC after the Baran conviction.
 The motion for a new trial contained over 300 flawed items in the original trial, including prosecutorial misconduct, ineffective assistance of counsel, and the use of suggestive interviewing techniques with the children.
 The motion rested in June 2005.